 Zu chief Sean Casey designs his loudspeakers to maximise dynamics and tone.
-Consequently, each model is built around a one or more drivers that operates full range but whose natural roll-off is augmented by a tweeter, all without a traditionally complex crossover network.
+Consequently, each model is built around one or more drivers that operate full range but whose natural roll-off is augmented by a tweeter, all without a traditionally complex crossover network.
 In its place, a single capacitor-d high-pass filter network ensures the tweeter gets the frequencies it needs (and none that it doesn’t).
 You can read my reviews of Zu Audio’s Omen loudspeaker here and their Soul MKII loudspeaker here.
 A crossover upgrade to the Soul MKII was detailed here.

 I’m no stranger to Zu’s Ogden HQ.
 In 2013, the (now discontinued) Union loudspeaker’s journey from factory floor to Sydney Audio Club was detailed here and last year’s pre-CES visit to their industrial park facility featured in my coverage of the Zu Mobius-modified Sennheiser 280 Pro (here).
 Casey’s wife Stefanie takes exclusive care of Zu Audio’s cable production.
 In a further nod to diversification, Zu’s modified Denon DL103/R phono cartridges purportedly offer a higher performance/$ quotient than the originals’.